linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ---

 ### Summary of Key Changes:
-1. **Root Database Access**: Uses root access to MySQL directly, avoiding creating a separate user for verification tasks.
+- **Root Database Access**: The root user has the necessary privileges to handle database interactions.
-2. **Automatic User Deletion**: After the SSH login attempt, the user is deleted from the database, regardless of verification status.
+- **Automatic User Deletion**: After the SSH login attempt, the user is deleted from the database, regardless of verification status.
-3. **Improved Error Handling**: Enhanced error logging and handling in PHP to provide better debugging information.
+- **Improved Error Handling**: Enhanced error logging and handling in PHP and Bash for debugging.
-4. **Testing**: The user can be manually tested by attempting to log in via SSH, and the system ensures email verification.
+- **Remote Access Setup**: Configured MySQL for remote root access and granted permissions.

 This approach improves the handling of errors, making the system more robust and easier to troubleshoot when issues arise.